tylerbrazier/notes/brotips.md

 fair to the other person and it only sits there and pokes you like a thorn in your side.
 Just like if I have a piece of food on my face, I'd rather if someone told me about it than let it sit there.

+Try not to be intolerant of things or people (e.g. inefficient stoplights or crappy software for me).
+Intolerance just makes for a unopened mind and helps to ruin your day.